ryanrestine/HackTheBox_WriteUps/linux_machines/pilgrimage_notes.md

 └─$ python ~/Tools/exploits/git_dumper.py http://pilgrimage.htb/.git/ git
 ```

-We can run `git log` to see there has only been one, initial commit for the site.
+We can run `git log` to see there has only been one initial commit for the site.

 ```
 ┌──(ryan㉿kali)-[~/HTB/Pilgrimage/git]